Hands On Place Value Activities for Building Strong Number Sense Skills

 Kids love games, so incorporating games into their math centers is another great way to practice the skills they have been learning.
 These fall-themed number games are a great way to get students working with numbers at the beginning of the school year.

 Students love a spin-and-build game where they race a partner to see who can spin to 20 first.
 After spinning, students will add the right number of pumpkins to their board.
 When they reach 10, they will practice exchanging the ones for a ten.
-Not only is this great place value practice but it sets the stage for addition principles too.
+Not only is this great place value practice, but it also sets the stage for addition principles too.

 Place value games are a fun way to get your students excited about hands on place value learning.

-Another favorite is the pumpkin counting game where students take their knowledge of place value and connect it to ten frames in order to determine the number.
+Another favorite is the pumpkin counting game, where students take their knowledge of place value and connect it to ten frames in order to determine the number.
 Finally, students will find and cover the number on the pumpkin.
-What looks like a simple number game, actually has students using and connecting multiple number recognition skills.
+What looks like a simple number game actually has students using and connecting multiple number recognition skills.

-You can find all of these fall-themed math games (and more too!) in my store on Teachers Pay Teachers.
+You can find all of these fall-themed math games (and more, too!) in my store on Teachers Pay Teachers.

 The Place Value Progression

 There are many ways to get students working with place value.
-I always start with hands-on activities and using base ten blocks is a key component of that.
+I always start with hands-on activities, and using base ten blocks is a key component of that.
 We then work to make the connection to written examples of numbers like ten frames, tally marks, and number lines.
 Each is a step towards mastering number sense.

 Following up with fun, themed games are a great way to tie your place value activities together and truly cement these number sense principles.
 Using this variety and progression of activities is my favorite way to ensure continued growth in place value skillset!
 Find all of these and many more place-value activities in my store on TPT.